tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 </p>

 <p class="MsoNormal">
-  Let’s open Report Builder 3.0 and take it for a test drive.
+  Let's open Report Builder 3.0 and take it for a test drive.
 </p>

 <p class="MsoNormal">